Jokowi's youngest son disqualified from November elections, US trip criticized over protests - ExBulletin

 Jokowi's youngest son disqualified from November elections, US trip criticized over protests

-Jakarta – President Joko Widodo's efforts to establish a political dynasty have been derailed after his youngest son was disqualified from November's regional elections because of his age.
+JAKARTA: President Joko Widodo's efforts to establish a political dynasty have suffered a major blow after his youngest son was disqualified from November's regional elections due to his age.

-At 29, Mr. Kaesang Pangarep is far from reaching the minimum age of 30 years required at the time of candidate registration, which will take place from August 27 to 29.
+At 29, Kaesang Pangarep is under the minimum age of 30 required at the time of candidate registration, which takes place between August 27 and 29.
 The setback comes after the political scion drew the ire of Indonesians last week.

-Public criticism of Mr Kaesang and his wife Erina Gudono increased when the couple flew to the United States by private jet to visit the University of Pennsylvania, where she will pursue a master's degree at the School of Social Policy and Practice on scholarship, as violent street protests erupted at home.
+Public criticism of Kaesang and his wife Erina Gudono increased as the couple flew to the United States by private jet to visit the University of Pennsylvania, where she will pursue a master's degree at the School of Social Policy and Practice on scholarship, while violent street protests erupted in their country.

 Social media, especially Instagram, was flooded with insults targeting the couple, who had shared short videos and photos of their trip, with users expressing their dissatisfaction with the trip.